Street food of Chennai

 Street food, as in other areas of India, are popular in Chennai, despite the common belief in India that street food is unhealthy.
-The Idly Sambhar is a popular dish, which is served as breakfast or dinner.
+The idly sambhar is a popular dish, which is served as breakfast or dinner.
 Apart from regular South Indian street food, the city's streets are also filled with several North Indian street food outlets, most of them established by North Indian migrants themselves.
 Gujarati and Burmese are also available.
-Street food in Chennai is so popular that a game had developed based on the TV show The Amazing Race where contestants have to follow clues to Street-food spots in the city.
+Street food in Chennai is so popular that a game had developed based on the TV show The Amazing Race where contestants have to follow clues to street-food spots in the city.

 Varieties

 Idli sambar

 Idli sambhar is a common food in South India.
 It is a delicacy made by steaming a batter consisting of fermented black lentils (de-husked) and rice.
-Sambar is a lentil based vegetable stew or chowder based on a broth made with tamarind popular in South Indian and Sri Lankan Tamil cuisines adapted in each to its taste and environment.
+Sambar is a lentil-based vegetable stew or chowder based on a broth made with tamarind popular in South Indian and Sri Lankan Tamil cuisines adapted in each to its taste and environment.

 It is also served with coconut chutney.

 Dosa

 Dosa is a type of pancake made from a fermented batter.
 It is somewhat similar to a crepe but its main ingredients are rice and black gram.
 Dosa is a typical part of the South Indian diet and popular all over the Indian subcontinent.
-Masala Dosa is served hot along with sambar, stuffing of potato masala (aloo masala) or paneer masala and chutney.
+Masala dosa is served hot along with sambar, stuffed with potato masala (aloo masala) or paneer masala and chutney.
 It can be consumed with idli podi as well.